 ProtComp is a sequence analysis tool for general purposes.
 It exploits compression algorithms to build up dictionaries of substrings.
 These dictionaries are compared by means of ad hoc metrics

-ProtComp is an algorithm that exploits data compression to perform alignment-free analysis of textual data.
+ProtComp is an algorithm that exploits data compression to perform an alignment-free analysis of textual data.
 Originally written to perform genomic and proteome analysis and to design new antimicrobial peptides, the algorithm is powerful, flexible, scalable, and applicable in different contexts.
 ProtComp permits to perform genomic and big data analysis in a tiny fraction of the normal time

 A new generation search engine.
 SM_search is not a Google-like engine.
 It is an alternative to the traditional search.
 It is the ProtComp algorithm applied to file search.